Thank you for visiting the Ubuntu family initiative platform,

 November 2022

-The Ubuntu Family Initiative are happy to share that we kickstarted the first of our art classes when in Cusco and have since provided the Art Supplies in order to continue teaching online.
+The Ubuntu Family Initiative is happy to share that we kickstarted the first of our art classes when in Cusco and have since provided the Art Supplies in order to continue teaching online as part of their permanent extracurricular curriculum.

 43